 By M.P.
 Pellicer | Stranger Than Fictions Stories

-Seventy five years ago a New Mexico rancher give a report to the local sheriff which was quite unique.
+Over seventy-eight years ago a New Mexico rancher give a report to the local sheriff which was quite unique.
 It was something about finding metallic debris on a ranch about 80 miles from Roswell, New Mexico.
+Mack Brazel, a sheep rancher who came across unusual debris in 1947

 Fast forward to 1978, when the National Enquirer picked up the story about what happened that summer day in New Mexico.
 Only the year before the film, Close Encounters of the Third Kind had been released, and witnesses who stayed quiet back in 1947 stepped forward to tell of a spacecraft and alien bodies, which only meant one thing: the government had covered it up.

 The CIA and military's excuse for the coverup were concerns that it was new technology used by the USSR, and not something from outer space.
 In 1994, the Air Force issued a 1,000 page report explaining that what was recovered at Roswell was a high-altitude balloon, part of Project MOGUL which was used by the military to intercept Soviet radio transmissions.
 Eventually they would fall to earth after deflating.
 In 1997, Hub Corn now owned the ranch where the famous Roswell crash took place.
 He charged tourists $15 to take a look at the landscape, and let the viewer fill in the details from their imagination as to what once lay among the red desert rocks.
 An all night "rave" dance party was scheduled for the anniversary of the Roswell Incident at the Corn ranch.
 By then rumors circulated that Brazel was coerced by the government to keep its secrets, not only of the downed craft, but that there had been a recovery of three to five alien bodies which were taken to the Area 51 military base in Nevada.
-Many of those who participated, or were witnesses to what occurred in the New Mexico desert in 1947 are now gone, and Roswell's place on the ufology map would not be forgotten again.
+Many of those who participated, or were witnesses to what occurred in the New Mexico desert in 1947 are now gone, and Roswell's place on the ufology map would not be forgotten again, nor the mystery that persists until today.
 Since 1996, a 3-day festival takes place on the anniversary of the discovery on the Foster Ranch, which draws thousands of participants.
-In 2022, more than 40,000 visitors came to the four-day festival, which ran June 30-July 3.
-It brought in about $2 million.
+Comments are closed.

 Categories